shivraj2806/Address_Book_Sql/src/Address_Book_Sql.txt

 update addressbook set TYPE = 'FRIEND' where FIRST_NAME = 'KALPESH';
 select FIRST_NAME from addressbook where TYPE = 'FAMILY';
 select FIRST_NAME from addressbook where TYPE = 'FRIEND';

+# "UC10 - GET PHONE NUMBER OF PERSON USING TYPE"
+select FIRST_NAME,PHONE_NUMBER from addressbook where TYPE = 'FRIEND';
+select FIRST_NAME,PHONE_NUMBER from addressbook where TYPE = 'FAMILY';